Welcome

 Blu-Ray/Movie Review: Man of Steel

 For those who get the blu-ray set, there are three discs, two blu-rays, and one DVD.
-The first blu-ray disc and the DVD has the movie and about an hour's worth of behind-the-scenes and making-of material.
-The second Blu-ray disc has the movie with an in-movie mode in which clips from the cast and crew are interspersed throughout the movie explaining how various scenes were shot, how they approached making the movie or a particular scene in the movie, and the like.
-It adds about 30 additional minutes to the running time of the movie but is entertaining to watch.
-Then, there is a mockumentary made for the movie about Krypton and Kryptonian technology that was gleaned from the aftermath of the invasion.
+The first blu-ray disc and the DVD have the movie and about an hour's worth of behind-the-scenes and making-of material.
+The second Blu-ray disc has a version of the movie that is playable in an in-movie mode in which clips from the cast and crew are interspersed throughout the movie explaining how various scenes were shot, how they approached making the movie or a particular scene in the movie, and the like.
+It adds about 30 additional minutes to the running time of the movie, but it is entertaining to watch.
+Then, there is a mockumentary about Krypton and Kryptonian technology left behind in the aftermath of the invasion detailing what the military and scientists learned about the Kryptonian technology.

 Overall, the movie is very good.
 Very well written and acted.
-Yes, it changed the origin story of the character a bit, but as I said above, it still stayed true to the overall mythology.
-Henry Cavill did a great job in the role, getting absolutely jacked for it, and totally pulled off the superhero look.
-He, wisely, did not try to mimic Christopher Reeve or any of the other actors that ever played the role.
+Yes, it changed Superman's origin story a bit, but as I said above, it still stayed true to the overall mythology.
+Henry Cavill did a great job in the role.
+Not only did he play a good Clark and Superman, he got absolutely jacked for the role and pulled off the superhero look.
+He, wisely, did not try to mimic Christopher Reeve or any of the other actors who have played the role.
 He made it his own and ran with it, as did Amy Adams with her version of Lois.
 Of course, the movie sets up the larger DC Cinematic Universe that would go on to include characters like Batman, Wonder Woman, The Flash, etc., but they really kept this a contained Superman movie.
 It was very well done and is definitely worth watching.

 No comments: